 Exceptional Services Program (ESP) is an academic program offered by the Palm Beach County School District.
-Eligible individuals are those who have not graduated from high school and persons with disabilities under the age of 22 who have not graduated with a standard diploma or its equivalent and are detained in a county detention center.
-If you are interested and you have not been contacted, submit a request to Inmate Programs for further information
+Eligible individuals are those who have not graduated from high school and persons with disabilities under the age of 22 who are detained in a county detention center.
+If interested, submit a request to the Programs Section.